 Central to the case is the acquisition of citizenship by birth.
 Under section 6(1) of the Irish Nationality and Citizenship Act 1956 every person born on the island of Ireland is entitled to Irish citizenship.
 However, section 6A limits the entitlement to citizenship of a child of non-citizen parents to require that at least one parent has reckonable residence on the island of Ireland for three of the four years immediately preceding the birth.
 The definition of residence is clarified under section 6B(4)(a), which provides that a period of residence shall not be reckonable if it is in contravention of section 5(1) of the Immigration Act, 2004, which in turn provides that a non-national cannot be in the State other than in accordance with the terms of a permission given to them by the Minister.
 Section 5(2) of the 2004 Act provides that a person in the State in contravention of section 5(1) is “for all purposes unlawfully present in the State”.
 However, the requirements and provisions of section 5 are expressly stated to not apply to a refugee who is the holder of a declaration “which is in force”.

-Revocation of refugee status is provided for in section 21 of the Refugee Act 1996.
-A key question in deciding whether, on the date of UM’s birth his father had the necessarily reckonable residence, concerned whether the revocation of his refugee status operated retrospectively.
-In examining this issue, Dunne J states that a change in the circumstances of a person does not mean that they were never a refugee and that it would be inappropriate to suggest that such a person’s status is revoked with effect from the date of return to that country.
+Revocation of refugee status is provided for in section 21, Refugee Act 1996.
+A key question in deciding whether, on the date of UM’s birth, his father had the necessarily reckonable residence concerned whether the revocation of his refugee status operated retrospectively.
+In examining this issue, Dunne J. stated that a change in the circumstances of a person does not mean that they were never a refugee and that it would be inappropriate to suggest that such a person’s status is revoked with effect from the date of return to that country.
 Revocation could only take effect from the date on which the Minister actually made a formal decision to revoke the declaration.
-Dunne J. disagreed with the reasoning used by the Court of Appeal, which found that a fraudulently obtained permission is a nullity and that revocation of a refugee status declaration of refugee status operates to invalidate that declaration ab initio.
-Dunne J. held that the grounds for revocation of refugee status under section 21(1)(a) to 21(1)(h) of the 1996 Act could operate only from the date of the formal revocation of the declaration of refugee status and would be prospective.
+Dunne J. disagreed with the reasoning used by the Court of Appeal, which found that a fraudulently obtained permission is a nullity and that revocation of a refugee status declaration operates to invalidate that declaration ab initio.
+Dunne J. held that the grounds for revocation of refugee status under section 21(1)(a) to 21(1)(h) of the 1996 Act could operate only from the date of the formal revocation and would be prospective.
 This conclusion was reinforced by the discretion given to the Minister in this section.
-Thus, in contrast to the finding of the Court of Appeal, it was held that revocation did not operate as a matter of law to render MM’s status void ab initio as the Minister could refuse to revoke, if he or she thought it was unnecessary to do so.
+Thus, in contrast to the finding of the Court of Appeal, the Supreme Court held that revocation did not operate as a matter of law to render MM’s status void ab initio as the Minister could refuse to revoke, if he or she thought it was unnecessary to do so.

 O’Donnell C.J., in a concurring judgment, examined issues of statutory interpretation, stating that absent clear language to the contrary, statutes could not retrospectively change the legal nature of past conduct.
 Moreover, he found that revocation under section 21(1)(h) of the 1996 Act took effect at the date of revocation and did not relate back to the facts leading to the revocation.

-Decision: In the context of the Minister having discretion to revoke refugee status, it was found that the Minister would be enabled to consider the impact of a revocation decision on those persons with derivative rights, such as UM.
+Decision: In the context of the Minister having discretion to revoke refugee status, it was found that the Minister could consider the impact of a revocation decision on those persons with derivative rights, such as UM.
 In combination with the language used under section 5 of the 2004 Act, it was held that while a declaration of refugee status is in force and until it is revoked, it must be regarded as being valid.